Sarmatia

-In the ancient Greco-Roman world, Sarmatia was a geographic region that encompassed the western Eurasian steppe.
-It was inhabited by the Sarmatians, an ancient Eastern Iranian equestrian nomadic people.
+Sarmatia was a geographic region defined in the ancient Graeco-Roman world that encompassed the western Eurasian steppe.
+It was inhabited by Sarmatians, an ancient Eastern Iranic equestrian nomadic people.

-The Romans gave the name to the region which the ancient Greeks had formerly called Scythia because it had been inhabited by the Scythians.
-Beginning in the late 4th century BC the Sarmatians, a nomadic Iranian people related to the Eastern Iranic Scythians, moved from the east into the Pontic steppe, where they replaced the Scythians as the dominant power.
-Due to the Sarmatian incursion, "Sarmatia Europea" replaced "Scythia" as the name for the region.
+Sarmatia was the name given by the Romans to the region which had formerly been known to the ancient Greeks as Scythia because it had been inhabited by the Scythians.
+Beginning in the late 4th century BC, a related nomadic Iranic people, the Sarmatians, moved from the east into the Pontic steppe, where they replaced the Scythians as the dominant power.
+Due to the Sarmatian invasion, "Sarmatia Europea" replaced "Scythia" as the name for the region.

 Geography

 According to the map of Marcus Vipsanius Agrippa transmitted by Pliny the Elder in the late 1st century BCE, Sarmatia and Scythia Taurica were the countries between the Dnipro, the Volga and Ciscaucasia; and Pomponius Mela in the 1st century CE described Sarmatia as a large country found between the Vistula and the Ister.

-Claudius Ptolemy divided Sarmatia into two parts: European Sarmatia and Asiatic Sarmatia.
+Claudius Ptolemy divided Sarmatia into two parts: